amiths89/NodeJS-Microservice/README.md

 1. Browse to communicator folder and run command line and run the command npm run dev.
 2. Repeat the above step for all 3 services in separate command line interfaces and keep it running.
 3. Open Postman and send a POST request using the URL http://localhost:3002/api/products and the body.
-And when creating the POST request make sure to the header key value(key= Content-Type and value= application/json)

 ```json
 {